alfnielsen/react-redux-area/README.md

 After this the examples uses react-redux-area and react specific functionality.

-### CreateAreaHook
+### useAreaHook

 Takes action from an area and a selector and create an area hook.

-This is a wrap of CreateDispatchActionsObject and a selector to make an easy hook.
+This is a wrap of useDispatchActions and a selector to make an easy hook.

 Often its better to define the hook your self, if you want to export methods that should not be dispatch, like an Equal method ect..